QianLabWebsite/GeneDrive/README.md

 # GeneDrive
-Selfish genetic elements are commonly found in nature and can be transmitted to progeny at super-Mendelian (>50%) frequencies, despite it could cause potertial fitness or fecundity costs to the host.
+Selfish genetic elements are commonly found in nature and can be transmitted to progeny at super-Mendelian (>50%) frequencies, although it could cause potertial fitness or fecundity costs to the host.
 Inspired by the selfish genetic elements, we constructed CAIN (CRISPR-Assisted Inheritance utilizing NPG1), a synthetic toxin-antidote gene drive specifically developed for plants, making a red fluorescent marker transmitting at frequency above 88%.

 This repository contains scripts related to this CRISPR-mediated toxin-antidote gene drive.
 ## 1. Converting the mpileup to vcf-like file